Woodbridge Township School District

 The Woodbridge Township School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Woodbridge Township in Middlesex County, in the U.S. state of New Jersey.
 All schools are accredited by the Middle States Association of Colleges and Schools.

-As of the 2022–23 school year, the district, comprising 25 schools, had an enrollment of 13,836 students and 1,193.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1.
+As of the 2023-24 school year, the district, comprising 24 schools, had an enrollment of 13,982 students and 1,197 classroom teachers, for a student–teacher ratio of 12:1.
 The high schools offer more than 150 courses, including Advanced Placement, college preparatory, business, vocational and cooperative work/study programs.

 History

 Voters approved a referendum in March 2020 that would raise $87 million for renovations that would include the replacement of the 100-year-old Avenel Street School and the closure of Ford Avenue School, whose students would be shifted to Lafayette Estates School.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "DE", the fifth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.